-Being a pilot is a unique job, with a unique culture.
+Being a pilot is a special job, with a unique culture.
 It should come as no surprise then that pilots have their own expressions, including their own way to say good luck…

 On top of the technical terms they need to learn, there is a whole range of unique phrases that come with the pilot culture.
-Modern pilots are highly trained, and don’t need luck.
-One of the most popular ways they say good luck, however, is simply “have a nice flight!.”
+One of the most popular way pilots say good luck is “you’re going to love flying”.
+Another is simply “have a nice flight”.

 One of the most popular good luck phrases for pilots is “you’re going to love flying!”
 It’s a good omen, as many pilots find themselves in high-pressure situations.